Nana Akuoko Sarpong: Early life and education

 Nana Kwame Akuoko Sarpong was born on 11 August 1938 at Agogo, Ashanti Region, Ghana.
 He started his primary education at the Methodist and Presbyterian Primary Schools, Agogo.
-In 1954 he gained admission into the Accra Academy.
-His contemporaries included General Edward Utuka, who was executed with General Acheampong by the AFRC in 1979.
-He obtained his Cambridge School Certificate in 1957.
-He enrolled at Opoku Ware School in 1958, he was one of the members of the first batch of sixth form students that enrolled at the school.
+In 1954, he gained admission into the Accra Academy.
+His contemporaries included Edward Utuka, who was executed with Ignatius Acheampong by the AFRC in 1979.
+Sarpong obtained his Cambridge School Certificate in 1957.
+He enrolled at Opoku Ware School in 1958 where he was one of the members of the first batch of sixth form students that enrolled at the school.
 He obtained his Cambridge Higher School Certificate in 1959.

 He gained admission into the University of Ghana to pursue courses in economics, sociology, law and political science.
 He graduated in 1963 with a Bachelor of Arts degree.
-At the university he was a member of the editorial board of the Echo, (a weekly Magazine of the Commonwealth Hall), secretary of the Junior Common Room, secretary of the Commonwealth Hall Union, a member of the Commonwealth Hall Debating Society and also tutor of the University of Ghana Dancing Club.
-In 1963 he pursued a post graduate law program at the University of Ghana and obtained his LLB (Hons) in 1965.
+At the university, he was a member of the editorial board of the Echo, (a weekly Magazine of the Commonwealth Hall), secretary of the Junior Common Room, secretary of the Commonwealth Hall Union, a member of the Commonwealth Hall Debating Society and also tutor of the University of Ghana Dancing Club.
+In 1963, he pursued a post graduate law program at the University of Ghana and obtained his LLB (Hons) in 1965.
 Some of his contemporaries included Tawia Modibo Ocran whom he contested against to win the JCR Presidency of the Commonwealth Hall in the previous year; 1964.
-In 1965 he entered the Ghana Institute of Management and Public Administration (GIMPA), Green hill to study Public Administration.
+In 1965, he entered the Ghana Institute of Management and Public Administration (GIMPA), Green hill to study Public Administration.
 At GIMPA, he was the president of the Students Representative Council (SRC) and also acting president of the National Union of Ghana Students (NUGS).
 He graduated in 1965 and was called to the Ghana Bar that same year in October.

 Career

-In 1966 he served as a Public Prosecutor (Assistant State Attorney) in the office of the Attorney General and Minister of Justice, Cape Coast, Central Region (Ghana).
+In 1966, he served as a Public Prosecutor (Assistant State Attorney) in the office of the Attorney General and Minister of Justice, Cape Coast, Central Region (Ghana).
 He resigned a year later to enter private legal practice in the Law Firm of E.M.A.
 Ablor & Co., Cape Coast and later became a senior partner and founding member of the Law Firm of Forson, Sarpong & Co. with offices in Cape Coast and Takoradi.
-Between 1967 and 1969 he was elected as the Secretary and later President of the Central Region Bar Association and served on the executive board of the Ghana Bar Association.
-From 1970 to 1972 he served on the board of various institutions including; Graphic Corporation, Aggrey Memorial Secondary School, Cape Coast, the Ghana Bar Association and was also a member of the Ghana Police Council.
-In 1972 he was the deputy secretary of the Ghana Bar Association.
-He became a Senior Member in the law firm; Nana Sarpong, Ahenkora and Co., he was also member of the Ghana law reform commission in 1988.
-In 2009 he was appointed a member of the Council of State.
+Between 1967 and 1969, he was elected as the Secretary and later President of the Central Region Bar Association and served on the executive board of the Ghana Bar Association.
+From 1970 to 1972, he served on the board of various institutions including; Graphic Corporation, Aggrey Memorial Secondary School, Cape Coast, the Ghana Bar Association and was also a member of the Ghana Police Council.
+In 1972, he was the deputy secretary of the Ghana Bar Association.
+He became a Senior Member in the law firm; Nana Sarpong, Ahenkora and Co., he was also member of the Ghana Law Reform Commission in 1988.